Mandarancio/charter/README.md

 In the next future I will improve the svg quality, the memory performance, and the look and feel of the output plus the following features:

- - Log scales
+ - better log scales
- - scatter and bar plot
+ - bar plot
+ - more styling options

 ## Marker integration
 At the moment _charter_ is integrated in [Marker](https://github.com/fabiocolacio/Marker/)!